 Snickerdoodle Cookies

-Thick and chewy, these Snickerdoodle Cookies are the best cinnamon spiced cookies you’ll ever have.
-Complete with a slight crispy edge and a soft and tender center, you won’t be able to stop eating them.
+Thick and chewy, these Snickerdoodle Cookies are complete with a slight crispy edge and a soft and tender center.
+You won’t be able to stop eating them!

 pan of snickerdoodle cookies